hanysalah/Design-Pattern-in-SV/CreationalDesignPatterns/singlton/README.md

 Singlton Design Pattern
 ----------------------------------
-Singlton Design Pattern is used when we want to make sure that only a single instance will be created for that class.
+Singlton Design Pattern is used when we want to make sure that only a single instance of a certain class will be created.

 Applications
 ---------------------------------